 Email is one of the primary communication channels among users.
 The Radicati Group is an organization which publishes quantitative and qualitative research on business and consumer usage for email, instant messaging, social networking, wireless email, and unified communications.
 Their research estimates that the total worldwide emails in 2020 is 306 billion.

 The cost of spam is frightening, estimated to be approximately $50 billion each year.
 The tide of the daily spam is a continual thorn in the side for both providers and users.
 Spam is a waste of valuable network bandwidth, disk space and takes up users’ valuable time to declutter their mailboxes.
-Many spam messages contain URLs to a dubious website or websites, peddling fake pharmaceutical products, replicas, enhancers, or gambling.
+Many spam messages contain URLs to a dubious website or websites, pushing fake pharmaceutical products, replicas, enhancers, or gambling.
 Alternatively, the URLs may be phishing attacks, for example taking an unwitting victim to a site which seeks to steal private information such as bank account login data.

 There are a number of techniques that help fight the tide of spam.
 These include whitelisting, spam buckets, Bayesian filtering, fuzzy logic techniques, and attachment scanning.